Talent Management | Compensation for Employees

 Compensation for our employees is designed to support achieving sustainable corporate growth, increasing corporate value over the medium and long-term and maintaining sound and effective risk management, while at the same time positively contributing to the interest of our shareholders.
 In addition, to ensure that we attract, retain, motivate and develop talent, the level and structure of remuneration takes into account the roles and responsibilities of individuals as well as market pay levels in Japan and overseas, in line with any relevant laws and regulatory expectations.

-The compensation policies for our employees aims to realize the Nomura Group corporate philosophy which underpins its "Mission of Contributing to Society" and its "Vision of being a Trusted Partner", being based on the "Values of Entrepreneurial Leadership, Teamwork and Integrity", to promote a healthy, diverse corporate culture and the right behavior in line with our "Code of Conduct" and to facilitate a greater alignment with ESG considerations.
+The compensation policies for our employees aim to embody the Purpose which is "We aspire to create a better world by harnessing the power of financial markets" and our "Values of Entrepreneurial Leadership, Teamwork and Integrity", to promote a healthy, diverse corporate culture and the right behavior in line with our "Code of Conduct" and to facilitate a greater alignment with ESG considerations.

 2) Sound and Effective Risk Management